 Route tracking tracks down your location during any activity that involves you being mobile.
-You can view various routes through the map and select your current and destination point and it provides you a highlighted route that leads you to your destination.
+You can view various routes through the map and select your current and destination point and it provides you with a highlighted route that leads you to your destination.

 Map to display coordinates:

 There’s a map always present in the software of a GPS running watch.
 It displays all elements of space including regions, themes, and objects.
 Routes and destinations are displayed on the Map.

 Accelerometer to help you know your steps:

 An accelerometer is very important both in GPS running watches as well as fitness trackers.
-It helps in tracking of steps as it measures how much you accelerate.
+It helps in tracking steps as it measures how much you accelerate.
 The purpose of the accelerometer is to monitor the movement of your feet as it hits the ground and then how many steps it takes while running or walking through a sensor.
 The final tracking is the number of steps and a pace estimation which results in the distance covered and speed.

 Cycling Cadence sensor for cyclists:

 Cycling Cadence means the revolution number made by the cranks arm and pedals in your bicycle per minute.
 It is an important count for professional and regular cyclists.
 A cadence sensor measures your cadence and rear-wheel revolutions as well.
 The sensor works by having a magnet detector within which detects movements of two magnets that are relatively small in size, integrated into your bicycle.

 One is attached to the crank arm and the other is on the spoke of the rear wheel.
-The former measures cadence and the later does the job of measuring the speed.
+The former measures cadence and the latter does the job of measuring the speed.
 However, a small sensor is attached to your chainstay which helps in detecting the movement of the magnet.
-Through Bluetooth, the information is transmitted wirelessly to your GPS running watch.
+Through Bluetooth, the information is transmitted wirelessly to your GPS-running watch.